Stephen Payne (soccer)

-Stephen Oyebolaji Payne (born June 16, 1997) is an American soccer player who currently plays as a defender for USL League One side Forward Madison FC.
+Stephen Oyebolaji Payne (born June 16, 1997) is an American soccer player who plays as a defender for USL League One side Westchester SC.

 Career

-Born in the Birmingham, Alabama, United States, Payne is of Nigerian descent.
+Born in Birmingham, Alabama, United States, Payne is of Nigerian descent.
 His father had a scholarship for college soccer at the University of Alabama in Huntsville, while his mother ran track at Alabama A&M University; he is the middle of three children with two sisters also playing soccer, Nigeria women's national team players Toni and Nicole Payne.

 Payne played for four years at Lake Forest Academy and one year at UCLA Bruins in 2015 before traveling to Europe for trials.
-Passed over by several professional clubs in France and Italy, he was taken on by a fourth-division Portuguese club and eventually earned his way into the under-23 team of G.D.
-Estoril Praia.
+Passed over by several professional clubs in France and Italy, he was taken on by a fourth-division Portuguese club and eventually earned his way into the under-23 team of Estoril.

-After a season with their reserve team, Payne made his first team debut for Varzim S.C. during the 2018–19 LigaPro season.
-He played 19 total games, and scored the only goal of the match in the 88th minute at FC Porto B on 23 April 2019.
+After a season with their reserve team, Payne made his first team debut for Varzim during the 2018–19 LigaPro season.
+He played 19 games, and scored the only goal of the match in the 88th minute against Porto B on 23 April 2019.

-Payne signed for Portimonense S.C. prior to the 2019–20 Primeira Liga season, alongside teammate Jeferson.
+Payne signed for Portimonense prior to the 2019–20 Primeira Liga season, alongside teammate Jeferson.

 On January 20, 2022, Payne returned to the United States by signing with USL League One club Richmond Kickers.

 Payne signed with rival USL League One club Forward Madison FC prior to the 2023 season.

+Payne joined expansion side Westchester SC on December 23, 2024, ahead of the club's first season in USL League One.